HUIXIN-TW/NotionSyncGCalFrontend/FAQ.md

 5. Copy your **Notion Database ID** and paste it in the setup form.
 6. Enter your **Google Calendar name** and **Calendar ID**, then finish the setup.

-## How toFind the Notion Database ID
+## How to Find the Notion Database ID

 Open the duplicated database and copy the ID from the URL: `https://www.notion.so//<DATABASE_ID>?v=<VIEW_ID>`